dzharii/awesome-typescript/README.md

 * :octocat: [Actio](https://github.com/crufters/actio/) - The Node.js framework for monoliths and microservices.
 * :octocat: [design-first](https://adam-hanna.github.io/design-first-docs/) - A REST Api templating engine for Typescript
 * :octocat: [Nest](https://github.com/nestjs/nest) - A progressive Node.js framework for building efficient, scalable, and enterprise-grade server-side applications on top of TypeScript 🚀 (see also: https://nestjs.com/)
-  * :octocat: [nestia](https://github.com/samchon/nestia) - 15,000x faster validation decorators than `class-validator` and Swagger/SDK generators.
+  * :octocat: [nestia](https://github.com/samchon/nestia) - 20,000x faster validation and 200x faster JSON serialization decorators using `typia`.
+Enable to utilize pure TypeScript interface type as DTO, and overall server performance improved by about 30x times.
+Also, it supports SDK (collection of `fetch` functions with type definitions) and Mockup Simulator (backend server simulator embedded in SDK) generation, and even possible to migrate NestJS project only by `swagger.json` file. 🚀 (see also: https://nestia.io/docs)
 * :octocat: [LoopBack 4](https://github.com/strongloop/loopback-next) - A highly extensible Node.js and TypeScript framework for building APIs and microservices. :rocket: (see also: https://loopback.io/)
 * :octocat: [FoalTS](https://github.com/FoalTS/foal) - A simple, intuitive and complete framework for building enterprise-grade Node.JS applications :boom: :rocket: (see also: https://foalts.org)
 * :octocat: [Enso](http://ensojs.netlify.com) - Typescript first Node.JS framework inspired by Domain Driven Design principles with a focus on composition and Developer Experience